mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 already done the work in your setup.

-Getting the path right can be difficult and developers have to learn various rules about how things are imported into different namespace which is only really used for these tests.
+Getting the path right can be difficult and developers have to learn various rules about how things are imported into different namespaces, which are only really used for patching tests.

 - For existing code can you let init run then replace it?